Seasonal recipes for asparagus, a representative spring vegetable | Learn about its history and delicious stir-fried recipes!

 3. Add water and

-4. where you add the tip and garlic
+4. Add the tips and garlic

-5. finish with salt
+5. Finish with salt:

 • the bacon-wrapped

-Asparagus is enjoyed overseas
+Asparagus is enjoyed overseas too

-The development of asparagus and its future
+The development and future of asparagus

 Summary: To fully enjoy asparagus